A much slimmer iPad, an

-A much slimmer iPad, an iPad Mini with a Retina display and an iPhone with a built-in fingerprint reader could all be on tap for 2013, according to one industry analyst.
+iPad Mini with a Retina display and an iPhone with a built-in

 As MacRumors reports, KGI Securities analyst Ming-Chi Kuo has published a research report that tries to predict Apple‘s entire 2013 product lineup.
 Although analysts tend to have terrible track records with Apple rumors, Kuo is a notable exception.